lucoiso/UEAzSpeech/README.md

   1. Voice-To-Text (Convert a speech into a string)
   2. Text-To-Voice (Convert a string into a speech)
   3. Text-To-Wav (Convert a string into a .wav audio file)
+  4. Wav-To-Text (Convert a .wav audio file into a string)
+  5. Text-To-Stream (Convert a string into a audio data stream)

 ## Links